 - RURAL DEVELOPMENT

-GIZ has been supporting China’s reform and development process on behalf of the German Government for more than 30 years, reflecting China’s changing needs and role in the world.
-GIZ’s current activities, which are undertaken in the scope of the comprehensive strategic partnership between Germany and China, aim to benefit and serve the interests of both countries.
-GIZ currently has 42 seconded and 82 national personnel working on 23 Sino-German projects and programmes, as well as on 10 regional and global projects and programmes in China.
+GIZ has been working on behalf of the German Government for almost 40 years to support China in its reform and openness policy.
+This work serves the interest of both countries and reflects China’s changed role in the world.
+The German Government’s projects and programmes are embedded in the wide-ranging strategic partnership between China and Germany.
+GIZ currently has around 40 seconded staff and 80 national personnel working in China on 30 Sino-German projects and programmes, as well as on more than 10 regional or global projects and programmes.

-GIZ implements projects and programmes for seven German Federal Ministries.
-Of these, the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), the Federal Ministry for Economic Affairs and Energy (BMWi) and the Federal Ministry for Economic Cooperation and Development (BMZ), are its main commissioning parties.
-Furthermore, GIZ works for the European Union (EU), private foundations, Chinese public sector clients and businesses.
+GIZ works in China on behalf of seven German Government ministries.
+The largest commissioning parties of projects and programmes in China are the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), the Federal Ministry for Economic Affairs and Energy (BMWi), and the Federal Ministry for Economic Cooperation and Development (BMZ).
+As a federally owned enterprise, GIZ also operates in China on behalf of the European Union, foundations, Chinese public sector clients, and European businesses.

-GIZ operates in the following priority areas in China:
+GIZ works in China in the following priority areas:

-GIZ’s services in China incorporate many dimensions of international cooperation: organising, developing and providing technical input for political dialogues are key elements of cooperation between the two countries.
-It is increasingly important, in this context, to bring together a range of stakeholders and facilitate their exchange, e.g. by involving associations and businesses in political processes.
-In addition, GIZ provides China with policy advisory services and technical expertise, facilitates knowledge sharing, implements training, and supports organisational development in sectors in which Germany has leading-edge know-how and technologies.
+GIZ’s services in China incorporate many elements of international cooperation: organising, developing and providing technical input for bilateral political dialogue are one of the key services provided.
+It is increasingly important, in this context, to bring together a range of stakeholders and facilitate their exchange, for example by involving associations and businesses in political processes.
+GIZ also provides policy advisory services, technical expertise, initial and continuing training, and support for organisational development in areas representing Germany’s commitment worldwide.

-In delivering advisory services, GIZ utilises a comprehensive and experienced network of German, international and Chinese experts and institutions in Germany and Europe.
+For its advisory services, GIZ utilises a wide-ranging network of German, international and Chinese experts and institutions in Germany and Europe.